magesuite/smile-docker-boilerplate/docs/01-install.md

    make init-project PROJECT=$PROJECT_NAME VERSION=2.4.4 EDITION=community
    ```

-   This script will create the Magento files in ./magento.
+   This script will update the docker env files and run "composer create-project".
+   The Magento project is created in the "magento" directory.

-   The "EDITION" variable can be either `community` or `enterprise`.
+   The "EDITION" variable must be either `community` or `enterprise`.
    The full list of parameters handled by this script is [documented here](../docker/bin/setup#L6).

-2. Install the Magento database with the following command:
+2. Run the following command to install the Magento database:

    ```
    make install